 Recent Acquisitions & Purchase Recommendations

-New Chinese-language materials, including books, journals and other types of materials processed and cataloged into CLIO, can be found at New Arrivals, which are for the recent three months by default.
-New arrivals can be seen by adjusting format, publication date and arrival time.
+New Chinese-language materials, including books, journals and other types of materials processed and cataloged into CLIO, can be found at New Arrivals, which are for the recent six months by default.
+New arrivals can be seen by adjusting format, language publication date and arrival time.
 New materials can also be searched out in CLIO New Arrivals.